Home » Yuriorkis Gamboa

 Yuriorkis Gamboa

-In less than 3 short years as a pro, Yuriorkis Gamboa has ascended to the top echelon of the featherweight division.
+Yuriorkis Gamboa is considered one of the top Featherweights/Super Featherweights in the world today.
 The most advanced, and perhaps the best of the recent “Cuban invasion,” Gamboa is an offensive whirlwind with sizzling speed and power, and enough deficiencies to make most of his bouts very entertaining.

 Gamboa was a phenomenal amateur with deep credentials.
 After zooming to the top of his class in an ultra-competitive Cuban Amateur system, Gamboa proceeded to win 4 national championships, as well as gold medals in the Pan Am Games and the World Amateur Boxing Championships.
 His crowning achievement was winning Olympic gold at the 2004 Olympics in Athens.